nanomaoli/llm_reproducibility/README.md

 Unlock deterministic vLLM inference and true policy reinforcement learning with just a single, lightweight `apply_patches()` function!
 It automatically applies the appropriate patches based on the environment variables.

 ### Deterministic Matmul
-The root cause of TP non-invariance in LLM serving systems is that matmul operations using the split-K parallelization strategy introduce nondeterministic reduction orders.
+Matmul operations have different reduction order when splitting over different numbers of GPUs.
 With our tree-based matmul, the result of matrix multiplication remains invariant regardless of the number of splits.
 You can switch between the standard matmul and the tree-based matmul by setting `TP_INVARIANT_MATMUL=0/1`.
 ```bash
 TP_INVARIANT_MATMUL=1 python simple_matmul.py
 ```